This page is for some of my current and former. For my philosophy research, take a look at the Writing Page on this website.

 With my co-PI’s Christina Leshko, Samantha Noll, and Zach Piso, I received an NSF-supported fellowship through the Kellogg Biological Station’s LTER program to research the ways that different communities value ecosystem services.
-Our research investigates the diverse values among ecosystem management experts as well as farming communities in Michigan.
+Our research investigated the diverse values among ecosystem management experts as well as farming communities in Michigan.
 Because values are informed by an individual’s social, ecological, historical, and political circumstances, no single value system is likely to capture the plurality of values held within and between uniquely situated communities.
-The interdisciplinary project combines philosophical analysis with quantitative and qualitative social science methodologies.
+The interdisciplinary project combined philosophical analysis with quantitative and qualitative social science methodologies.

 Academic Service Projects

 University of Texas Rio Grande Valley Center for Collaboration and Ethics

 I am the director for the Center for Collaboration and Ethics at UTRGV.
 The Center serves as a hub, bringing together different disciplines within academia as well as different stakeholders and groups from the wider community around shared ethical concerns.
 The Center also pursues projects which help various local communities develop their own capacities to address ethical issues.
 In this way, the enter contributes to UTRGV’s aim of serving as an anchor institution in the Valley.
 For more information, visit the Center’s website.

 I am on the editorial board of Eco Rio, a multi-genre, peer-reviewed journal featuring environmental research, writing, and other creative and applied works produced in or relevant to the Rio Grande/Rio Bravo border region.

 University of Texas Rio Grande Valley Environmental Studies Program